Jonathunky/everycase/pages/index.md

 I wondered too.
 Then I've decided to never wonder again and to build such a website; problem solved!

-EveryCase turned out quite cool:
+FineWoven Empire turned out quite cool:

 - Free with no distractions
 - Modern look & feel